General Mills Recalls Four Gold Medal Unbleached and Bleached All Purpose Flour Varieties Dated March 27, 2024 and March 28, 2024

 Consumers reminded that flour is not a ready-to-eat ingredient

-General Mills today announced a voluntary national recall of two-, five- and 10-pound bags of its Gold Medal Unbleached and Bleached All Purpose Flour with a "better if used by" date of March 27, 2024, and March 28, 2024.
-The recall is being issued for the potential presence of Salmonella Infantis, which was discovered during sampling of the five-pound bag product.
+MINNEAPOLIS (April 28, 2023) – General Mills today announced a voluntary national recall of two-, five- and 10-pound bags of its Gold Medal Unbleached and Bleached All Purpose Flour with a “better if used by” date of March 27, 2024, and March 28, 2024.
+The recall is being issued for the potential presence of Salmonella Infantis,which was discovered during sampling of the five-pound bag product.

 Consumers are asked to check their pantries and dispose of the product affected by this recall.
 Consumers who have had to discard products covered by this recall may contact General Mills Consumer Relations at 1-800-230-8103.